Decentralized and Lightweight Transformer-Based Framework for Cybersecurity in Vehicular Networks

 Abstract

-The rapid integration of connectivity and electronic control systems in modern vehicles has enhanced functionality while introducing significant cybersecurity vulnerabilities.
-This work presents a decentralized and lightweight Transformer-based intrusion detection system (IDS) for automotive cybersecurity, addressing these challenges with a scalable and adaptive framework.
-Leveraging the Car Hacking Dataset (CHD), the proposed methodology incorporates advanced feature engineering, including temporal attributes like time differences and message frequency, as well as payload entropy, to effectively capture complex vehicular communication patterns.
-A sequence-to-sequence (Seq2Seq) Transformer model is employed to analyze controller area network (CAN) bus data, enabling precise detection of sophisticated anomalies, including denial of service (DoS), fuzzy, and spoofing attacks.
-The model’s attention mechanisms and positional encoding enhance its ability to learn sequential dependencies and contextual relationships in vehicular data.
-Evaluation results demonstrate the framework’s high precision (96.7%), recall (95.3%), and attack detection rate (ADR, 97.5%), coupled with a low false alarm rate (FAR, 3.4%) and real-time detection capabilities with an average time to detect (ATD) of 22 milliseconds.
-These findings establish the proposed IDS as a reliable, efficient, and scalable solution for securing modern vehicular networks against evolving cyber threats.
-Future work aims to extend this framework to additional vehicular protocols and real-world deployment scenarios.
+The seamless incorporation of communication and computer control systems in today's vehicles has increased the capability but created serious security risks.
+In this work, we propose a decentralized and lightweight transformer-based intrusion detection system (IDS) for automotive cybersecurity to address the above issues in a scalable and flexible fashion.
+By utilizing the car hacking dataset (CHD), the proposed approach not only introduces advanced feature engineering by considering temporal features like time differences and message frequency, as well as payload entropy, to efficiently represent vehicular communication patterns, but also considers structural information within the vehicular network.
+Uses a transformer model for sequence-to-sequence (Seq2Seq) for processing controller area network (CAN) bus data; thus, sophisticated anomalies such as denial of service (DoS), fuzzy, and spoofing attacks can be accurately detected.
+These attention mechanisms and positional encoding in the model improve the capability of learning the sequence dependencies and context interdependence in vehicular data.
+Evaluation results showed that the framework has a high precision (96.7%), recall (95.3%) and attack detection rate (ADR, 97.5%), and low false alarm rate (FAR, 3.4%), with a real-time detection capability at average time to detect (ATD) of 22 milliseconds.
+These results confirm that the IDS is a trusted, effective, and cost-effective technique to protect modern vehicular networks from new cyber threats.
+The framework is planned to be taken forward so that additional vehicular protocols and deployment can be valid for the real world.